timleunghk/wiserphonelauncher/README.md

 Android Launcher written by Dart with Flutter Framework.
 For details, please click my Linkedln Post here: (https://www.linkedin.com/feed/update/urn:li:activity:6781962371138244608/)

+## Newest Version

+RSS Bulletin is added in this launcher

 ## Getting Started

 This project is a starting point for a Flutter application.